neuromediasoftware/neuromedia.analytics.agent/src/readme.md

 ## Description
 NeuroMedia Analytics Agent is a service that aims to deliver logs related to content delivery services that are measured by NeuroMedia Analytics.
 The service can be configured to pre-process, filter and even enrich this data before it is sent to meet specific needs.

-The bot will listen to changes in price accross all coins on Binance.
-By default we're only picking USDT pairs.
-We're excluding Margin (like BTCDOWNUSDT) and Fiat pairs

 > The main features are

 - Extraction et expédition du statut en direct